 - Call Back: Mia asks one of the dignitaries about her grandchildren, two of whom are named Lilly and Charlotte.
 Those are the names of the little twin girls with Jeremiah that Mia signs autographs for in the first film.

 - The Cast Showoff: Mandy Moore (in the first movie) and Julie Andrews and Raven-Symoné (in the second) all get to show off their vocals.

 - Cerebus Retcon: Two cases.
 First at the state dinner, Mia's clumsiness causes a fiasco that's Played for Laughs - and luckily for her everyone at the dinner finds it charmingly hilarious.
 But it then cuts to Mia in her room, sadly saying "I'm sorry I let you down" to a picture of her father.

 - The second comes at the beach.
 While getting hounded by the paparazzi isn't treated as funny, it's still played light-heartedly.
 When Lana and her Girl Posse expose her getting changed, any humour the scene may have had goes away with Mia's panicked "go away, all of you!" - and with the Fridge Horror that this is a 15-year-old girl the photographers are trying to get nude pictures of.

-- The Cheerleader: Lana.
+- The Cheerleader: Lana, the school's Alpha Bitch, and her Girl Posse are all catty cheerleaders.
 Lily also invokes this trope by worrying that next week Mia "could be waving pompoms in my face!"

 - Corpsing: The part where Mia falls off the bleachers was accidental.
 Anne Hathaway's laughing is genuine and arguably in-character so they kept rolling.
 Heather Matarazzo breaks character briefly but the scene goes on.